openrisc/openrisc.github.io/software.md

   (`or1k`).
 Beside this a development [repository](https://github.com/openrisc/binutils-gdb) is used to test new features before submitting it to the binutils project.
+  The latest stable releases can be found on the GNU binutils website.

 * [GCC](https://gcc.gnu.org): GCC is the compiler that translates C/C++ to programs or libraries.
 The GCC project has support for OpenRISC `or1k`.
 Historical development, binaries and experimental features are available in our development [repository](https://github.com/openrisc/or1k-gcc).
+  The latest stable releases can be found on the GNU GCC website.

 * [GDB](https://www.gnu.org/s/gdb/): The debugger is used to find and fix bugs in programs running on the target platform.
 The gdb distribution